 BTR50 50A 6S brushed ESC with current limiting - experimental

-Note that this is the first batch for sale.
-While I've extensively tested them, there's a slight possibility there may be issues specific to certain motors or RC systems.
-If required, ESCs from this batch can be returned until end of August 2020 for a full refund, or free firmware update, repair or replacement.
+This is the second batch for sale.
+ESCs from the first batch were successfully used in combat, however there may be issues specific to certain motors or RC systems.
+If required, these ESCs can be returned until end of October 2020 for a full refund, or free firmware update, repair or replacement.
 However, I'd appreciate if any buyers could let me know about any issues ASAP.Features

 - Bidirectional control with regenerative braking and center brake - perfect for robot drive.

 - User configurable current limiting from 10A to 80A in steps of 10A - the ESC controls the duty cycle to limit the maximum current to the motor.
 It can also be disabled.